samhinton88/code-fold/Readme.md

 // </*newFunction
 }
 ```
-Save and let `unfold` write the rest of your code:
+Save and let `code-fold` write the rest of your code:
 ```js
 // ./my-math.js
 // <newFunction arrow_function>